marianocabezas/challenges2018/README.md

-# MICCAI challenges 2017
+# MICCAI challenges 2018

-This repository is based on the cnn-nolearn repository with modifications for multiclass segmentation (both iSeg and BraTS).
+This repository is based on the 2017 repository.
+The idea is to implement something for BraTS 2018 (and maybe some other challenge).
-At some point I might merge the changes. ~~~However, the final approach (and most likely weights) for the challenge will be public here.~~~ The approaches contained here are just experimental and not final.
-They do not represent the approaches we presented to any MICCAI's challenge.